 The program includes tuition, housing, airline tickets, trips, special meals, and other items.
 Daily meals are not included in the programís cost.
 Students are housed in self-catering apartments located in Leeside.
 Bedrooms and common areas are shared.
 A part-time coordinator is available to assist all students during their stay.

-Glasgow is vibrant city of approximately 580,000 people located in southwestern Scotland, near the North Atlantic coast.
+Glasgow is a vibrant city of approximately 580,000 people located in southwestern Scotland, near the North Atlantic coast.
 It is one hour from Edinburgh and five hours from London by train.

 The University of Glasgow is a prestigious research university and the second oldest university in Scotland.
 Students may take courses in the humanities, information and mathematical sciences, biomedical and life sciences, law, business and social sciences, physical sciences, and engineering.
 All students take the Scottish Enlightenment Honors seminar--an interdisciplinary course that explores how the seminal ideas of the Scottish Enlightenment continue to be important in intellectual and cultural life in the twenty-first century.
 For the rest of their requirements, Loyola students attend regular classes at the University with British and other international students.